 What is the limit on bank transfers?

-If you’ve verified your identity with us, your weekly rolling limit for bank transfers is $19,999 ($2,999.99 per transfer).
+If you’ve verified your identity with us, your weekly rolling limit for bank transfers is $19,999 ($5000 per transfer).
 Your limit will be set at $999.99 if you haven’t verified your identity.
+Transfers can be declined for reasons other than the limit.
 To learn more about limits, or how to verify your identity, please see this article.
 As noted in Venmo’s User Agreement, these limits may change from time to time in Venmo’s sole discretion.

 Can you rush my bank transfer?

-Sorry - there’s not a way for us to expedite that process!
-Once you initiate the transfer, the funds leave our system and the funds are sent to your bank for processing.
-For more information about when you can expect to see those funds, please see this article.
+If you’ve already initiated a standard bank transfer, there’s no way for us to expedite that process.
+Once you request a transfer, the money leaves our system, and the money is sent to your bank to process.
+For more info about when you can expect to receive those funds, please see this article.

 Where is my bank transfer?

 Missing your transfer in your bank account?
 It’s possible your bank could have back-dated the transfer to an unexpected date.
 We recommend checking your bank statement within a range of two days around the expected date that you were shown when you initiated the transfer.
 You should see something along the lines of “VENMO-0 CASHOUT”.
 If you’re still not seeing the funds in your bank account, check out this article for more information and ways to contact us about it.

 What is the difference between instant transfer and standard bank transfer?